24 May, 2021

 In the womb, foetuses get their nutrition and oxygen supply via the umbilical cord.
 These goodies are transported around the body in the blood to nourish all the cells, tissues and organs.
 To do this, foetus have more red blood cells.

-After birth, not requiring that many red blood cells, they start to break down into bilirubin and other components.
-Bilirubin can build up in the tissues, like under the skin, causing a yellow appearance.
+After birth, not requiring that many red blood cells, they start to break down red blood cells.
+These are broken into smaller molecules like bilirubin.
+Bilirubin can build up in the tissues, like under the skin, which causes a yellow appearance.

 Overtime, the bilirubin is broken down and eliminated in the poo causing the yellowing to disappear.

 Sometimes jaundice can be due to something more serious.
 This will be picked up in the first 24 hours by your birthing team.

 How Common is Jaundice in Newborns?

 Very common.
 In fact around 50-60% of term babies and 80% of prem babies will have jaundice in the first week (Neonatal Jaundice, 2013).

 Jaundice is more common and prolonged in breastfeeding infants.
 In fact, it's got it's own name - "breastmilk jaundice".
 It occurs in two thirds of breastfed babies persisting for several weeks, even up to 3 months.
 Continuing to breastfeed your baby is actually really helpful so it's not a reason to stop feeding.
 More on that below.

 Testing is generally pretty simple.
 Your midwife or nurse will look at your baby's skin, eyes and inside their mouth to look for signs of yellowing.
 It's so simple you might not notice it's been checked.